 Wherever kids are learning one thing is sure, they need an opportunity to move their bodies and flex their brains.
-Taking exercise breaks or incorporating activities in class has been shown to increase physical fitness and improve overall brain health.
+Taking exercise breaks or incorporating activities in virtual class has been shown to increase physical fitness and improve overall brain health.

 So what are you waiting for?
 Let’s explore some great ways to mix up STEM learning and get moving!

-Kids and families looking for more health and fitness tips should explore Fuel Up to Play 60, a free program to get schools across the country meeting their wellness goals sponsored by the NFL and the National Dairy Council.
+Kids and families looking for more health and fitness tips should explore Fuel Up to Play 60, a free program to get schools and virtual classrooms across the country meeting their wellness goals sponsored by the NFL and the National Dairy Council.
 This is a great time of year to get your whole family moving together, setting fitness goals, and eating healthy foods!

 Coding meets physical fitness in this dynamic lesson plan where students write the code to count jumping jacks on Unruly Splats with conditional statements.
 Unruly Splats are programmable floor buttons that kids code to light up, make sounds, and keep track of points.
 In this lesson, using the and connector with if/then blocks; the program senses when both splats are jumped on at the same time.
 For every successful “Splat Jack”, you will collect a point and the Splats will light up a random color and make a “quack” sound.
 This is a great activity to do at home as it does not require a lot of space.